 The Icelandic Association for Search and Rescue provides necessary and important information for traveling in Iceland.
 Visit their website at safetravel.is

 Perhaps the most distinctive feature of weather and climate in Iceland is the sudden change in weather.
 Mild and sunny conditions can turn into wet and cold without much notice.
 Therefor it is of great importance to monitor the weather and check regularly on weather forecasts.

-The Icelandic Meteorology Office provides weather forecasts for different regions within Vatnajökull National Park:
+The Icelandic Meteorology Office provides weather forecasts for different regions within Vatnajökull National Park.

 The Icelandic Road Administration

-has information about road conditions, weather and other such basic information that can assist the foreign traveler in Iceland.
+offers information about road conditions, weather and other such basic information that can assist the foreign traveler in Iceland.
 A real-time monitoring of road conditions is especially useful, not least during winter time and when planning for entering the highlands.